The-Monitoring-Shop/c10e-u8y-command-and-control/SSH.md

 ## Initial user config

-After your initial login, run the `/opt/shared_config/setupUser.sh` script to setup your user account on the VM.
+After your initial login, run the `bash /opt/shared_config/setupUser.sh` script to setup your user account on the VM.

 ## Locations